 Female snakes lay their eggs during October and November and incubate them by coiling around them for approximately 2 months before they hatch.
 Although the males aren't as aggressive as most python species mating and courtship it sometimes involves ritualistic combats or biting.

-Some captive snakes have been bred as young as two and half years but in the wild these snakes reach sexual maturity at the age of 4 to 5 years.
+Some captive snakes have been bred as young as two and half years but in the wild, these snakes reach sexual maturity at the age of 4 to 5 years.
 The hatchlings are on average 2 ft (60 cm) in length at birth and capable of fending for themselves immediately.

 Conservation / Threats

 The black-headed python has not been evaluated by the IUCN and there is a lack of available information with regards to their population trends.
 But the species is considered widespread and abundant throughout their range.
+The species isn't listed in CITES.

 One potential threat to these snakes like many others is the exotic pet trade, but since the majority of individuals found in the pet trade are captive bred, the risk is low.
 The sales of black-headed pythons as pets or for breeding purposes has become relatively common in northern Australia.